 WHY ROAD TRIP IN WINTER?

-Well…..because it’s awesome that’s why.
-It’s much easier to keep a campervan warm in the winter, than it is to stay cool in the summer.
+Well…..because it’s awesome, that’s why.
+It’s much easier to keep a campervan warm in the winter than it is to stay cool in the summer.
 National Parks are empty and don’t require any special reservations to enter.
-You can drive into Yosemite and snag a campsite in the valley (which is unheard of in the summer time, when camping reservations sell our 6 months in advance)
+You can drive into Yosemite and snag a campsite in the valley (which is unheard of in the summer time, when camping reservations sell out 6 months in advance).

 All VanCraft Campervans include the following winter features: